NorVirae/sonic-hackathon/README.md

-# HARDFI: Crypto to Cash Withdrawal ATM AI Agent
+# HARDFI: 3D Interactive Crypto to Cash Withdrawal ATM AI Agent
 ## Table of Contents
 - [Overview](#overview)
 - [How It Works](#how-it-works)